 So if you are a renter or in any situation where there are just some décor things you cannot do, don’t despair there is always hope.

-Application is easy.
-First make sure the surface you are covering is clean and free of dust and dirt this is very important.
+The application is easy.
+First, make sure the surface you are covering is clean and free of dust and dirt; this is very important.
 Then measure out the size piece you will need and cut it off the roll with the scissors.
 Unpeel the backing just a few inches from the edge and place the sticky exposed edge in the spot where you want to start.
-Then take the card and smooth out the Contact paper onto the surface as you pull off the backing using the card to make sure you don’t have any air bubbles under your paper.
-Lastly stand back and enjoy your new surface.
+Then take the card and smooth out the contact paper onto the surface as you pull off the backing using the card to make sure you don’t have any air bubbles under your paper.
+Lastly, stand back and enjoy your new surface.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 © 2016 Jamie Nico